Create New Distributed Cache

 Note

-• Select the caching topology and any advanced options like Operation Timeout and Statistic Replication Interval.
+- Select the caching topology and any advanced options like Operation timeout and Statistic replication interval.
 If you have selected the Partition-Replica Cache topology, you have to select a Replication Strategy, either Asynchronous or Synchronous.
 Click Next.

 Warning

-• In Advanced Options page, you can configure the following settings:
+On Advanced Options page, you can configure the following settings:

-• Eviction is enabled by default.
+Eviction is enabled by default.
 You can configure the Eviction Policy accordingly.
 If you want to disable eviction, uncheck the check box Enable Eviction.

-• You can also change the Eviction percentage; items will be evicted from the cache using this percentage value if eviction is enabled.
+You can also change the Eviction percentage; items will be evicted from the cache using this percentage value if eviction is enabled.

 Create Cache

-New-Cache cmdlet enables the user to create a new cache on one or more server nodes.
+The New Cache tool enables the user to create a new cache on one or more server nodes.

-This command creates a distributed cache named demoClusteredCache of Partitioned-Replica topology of size 1024MB on server nodes 20.200.20.47 and 20.200.20.39.
-You can explicitly specify InMemoryStoreType as DistributedCache.
-If InMemoryStoreType is not specified, the command will create a distributed cache since it is the default option.
+This command creates a distributed cache named demoClusteredCache of PartitionReplica topology of size 1024MB on server nodes 20.200.20.40 and 20.200.20.39.
+You can explicitly specify InMemoryStoreType

-New-Cache demoClusteredCache -Server "20.200.20.47,20.200.20.39" -Size 1024 -Topology PartitionedOfReplica
+New-Cache -Name demoClusteredCache -Server "20.200.20.40,20.200.20.39" -Size 1024 -Topology PartitionReplica

 See Also